 Hiring is a tricky ball game, and even the best hires don’t always work out.
 Realizing this, recruiting firms will generally offer some sort of guarantee around their placements.
 The details of that guarantee can either legitimize it or leave you out of luck should your hire not last through a specific period of time.
 Dig into the firm’s placement guarantee, and make sure you know exactly what you are promised.

-Hiring Your Next Recruiter is just as important as choosing the people you employee.
+Choosing a recruiting partner is just as important as choosing the people you hire.
 When making a decision about an executive search firm, be sure to ask the right questions and get the right answers.
 Speak with us today to get OUR answers!

 Define Your Job Parameters